FBI warns of increase in sextortion threats in northwest Arkansas - NewsBreak

 After a high profile human trafficking bust by a joint taskforce with the FBI and Arkansas law enforcement, last month, we turned to University of Arkansas law professor Annie Smith, to better understand the facts and myths around human trafficking in the region.
 Smith runs the university's legal clinic on human trafficking.

-LITTLE ROCK, Ark.
-(AP) — A special prosecutor is reviewing the findings of an investigation into Arkansas law enforcement officers who were caught on video beating and holding down a suspect.
-Arkansas State Police spokesman Bill Sadler said Thursday that the investigative file into the Aug.
-21 arrest of...
+Arkansas State Police have given a special prosecutor the findings of their investigation into law enforcement officers who were caught on video beating and holding down a suspect during an arrest last month, a spokesman said Thursday.

 KATV